About Our Classes

 HYDRATION: If you’re not sweating you’re probably not doing it right.
 Water works perfectly!

-LEATHER, COTTON: Nonflammable and with the toes covered to protect the feet from the constant production of hot and sharp metal fragments which rain down on the feet constantly is REQUIRED at all times.
+FOOTWEAR: LEATHER or COTTON, nonflammable and with the toes covered to protect the feet from the constant production of hot and sharp metal fragments which rain down on the feet constantly is REQUIRED at all times.
 A steel toe is optional and provides protection against a dropped hammer or work piece.
 Boots, with the pants outside the boot top will prevent the hot and sharp metal fragments from getting in and burning your feet.

 Optional